-Memorial Sloan Kettering Cancer Center’s Medical Student Summer Fellowship Program is an eight-week research program for first- and second-year students at US medical schools who are interested in careers as physician-scientists in the field of oncology and/or related biomedical sciences.
+Memorial Sloan Kettering Cancer Center’s Medical Student Summer Fellowship Program is a research program for first- and second-year students at US medical schools who are interested in careers as physician-scientists in the field of oncology and/or related biomedical sciences.

 Funded since 1977 by the National Cancer Institute, this program grants students the opportunity to conduct basic laboratory or clinical research under the mentorship of MSK faculty.
 Additional support is provided by MSK’s Office of Diversity Programs in Clinical Care, Research, and Training.
 Students in the program will:

 - Gain clinical or laboratory research experience under the mentorship of MSK faculty

 - Interact with MSK physicians, PhD investigators, postdoctoral fellows, and graduate students

 - Participate in a weekly lecture series presented by world-renowned MSK faculty

 - Attend additional institutional lectures, departmental conferences, and lab meetings

 - Present their summer research to program peers and MSK faculty during the final week of the program

 Summer research projects reflect a broad-based perspective on the entire research cycle, from discovery to development to delivery of care.
 This includes translational research that moves laboratory findings to the bedside and, conversely, clinical insights into the laboratory.
 Projects include laboratory bench research, clinical research, and biostatistics and epidemiology.